TSR, Inc.: Expansion into other products

-In the late 1980s, TSR opened a new West Coast division in Southern California to develop various entertainment projects, similar to how Gygax had sought deals in Hollywood in the early 1980s.
+In the late 1980s, TSR opened a new West Coast division in Southern California to develop various projects in the entertainment industry, similar to how Gygax had sought deals in Hollywood in the early 1980s.
 However, the efforts of the division would come to "less than nothing" according to TSR historian Ben Riggs, despite initial promise.
 TSR had an arrangement with DC Comics to produce the comics Advanced Dungeons & Dragons and Forgotten Realms, which sold well and were profitable for both DC and TSR.
 Sensing an opportunity, TSR decided to produce comics themselves as a stepping stool to television and film, as comics were cheaper to produce and start with.
 However, they had already sold the rights to their own A-list product in AD&D. TSR attempted to not enrage DC Comics by calling their new product "comics modules" and including game-related material at the end of each issue; additionally, TSR largely sold the comics modules through bookshops rather than comic shops.
-The compromise failed in both directions: DC, feeling betrayed that their partner was moving to become a competitor, immediately stopped production of both the AD&D and Forgotten Realms comics, and canceled an in-production Ravenloft work.
+The compromise failed in both directions: DC, feeling betrayed that their partner was moving to become a competitor, immediately stopped production of both the AD&D and Forgotten Realms comics, and canceled an in-production Ravenloft series to have been scripted by Knight of the Black Rose author James Lowder.
 However, the changes to present the product as not a comic book caused the potential audience to either not know of its existence at all, or to be confused as to its nature.
 TSR West eventually published four comics modules: a Buck Rogers comic, a sci-fi comic Intruder, a time travel comic Warhawks, and a horror comic called R.I.P.
 They were not commercially successful.
 TSR West closed around 1991, although TSR would continue to work with Flint Dille on film-adjacent products made in California such as the introductory video for Dragonstrike and a 1995 interactive video game series called Terror T.R.A.X.
+In 1994, TSR signed an agreement with Sweetpea Entertainment for rights to make a D&D movie.
+This would eventually result in the 2000 Dungeons & Dragons movie.

 TSR continued to own and operate the Gen Con role-playing game convention.
 Gen Con grew beyond its initial focus on D&D and wargames to role-playing fans in general.
-Gen Con was a growing and successful convention; in 1992, it broke all previous attendance records for any U.S gaming convention, with more than 18,000 people.
+Gen Con was a growing and successful convention; in 1992, it broke every previous record for attendance to game conventions in the United States, with over 18,000 attendees.